BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 give me a possession of a buryingplace with you, that I may bury my dead out of my sight.

+23:5 And the children of Heth answered Abraham, saying unto him, 23:6 Hear us, my lord: thou art a mighty prince among us: in the choice of our sepulchres bury thy dead; none of us shall withhold from thee his sepulchre, but that thou mayest bury thy dead.

+23:7 And Abraham stood up, and bowed himself to the people of the land, even to the children of Heth.

+23:8 And he communed with them, saying, If it be your mind that I should bury my dead out of my sight; hear me, and intreat for me to Ephron the son of Zohar, 23:9 That he may give me the cave of Machpelah, which he hath, which is in the end of his field; for as much money as it is worth he shall give it me for a possession of a buryingplace amongst you.

 ## The Book of Psalms